 6.63.1 Applicability to language

+The vulnerability as described in ISO/IEC TR 24772-1 clause 6.63 is applicable to C++.

 This subclause requires a complete rewrite to have it reflect C++ issues.

+Difference between threads and tasks.
+Can threads and tasks coexist?

+Deadlock with single mutex,

 The C standard does not provide hidden protocols.
 Although the vulnerability does not apply to the C language, there could exist an application vulnerability if a program uses synchronization mechanisms incorrectly.
 For example: